bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 The "type erasure run time dispatch", provided by proxy, takes care, that the corresponding function of the concrete object is executed.

 Wes see, that
-- the implementation of the inteface ("drawable") used by the algorithm is not tied to the implementation of the conrete type ("circle", "spare", .. ),
+- the implementation of the interface ("drawable") used by the algorithm is not tied to the implementation of the conrete type ("circle", "spare", .. ),

 and